Hyeon-ah/programming/NLP_Dan Jurafsky/Week1/1_4 Word Tokenization.md

 A very simple way to tokenize
   + for languages that use space characters between words
     - Arabic, Cyrillic, Greek, Latin, etc., based writing systems
-  + Segment off a token between instances of spaces Unix tools for space-based tokenization
+  + Segment off a token between instances of spaces <br>
+Unix tools for space-based tokenization
   + The "tr" command
   + Inspired by Ken Church's UNIX for Poets